pivotal/docs-tap/cli-plugins/insight/cli-docs/tanzu_insight_vulnerabilities_sources.hbs.md

 # tanzu insight vulnerabilities sources

-Use this command to get sources with a given vulnerability.
+This topic tells you how to use the Tanzu Insight CLI plug-in `tanzu insight vulnerabilities sources` to get the sources with a given vulnerability.

 ## <a id='synopsis'></a>Synopsis